 Now I’m older and wiser, with excellent credit, and I’ve learned that it’s generally not a good idea to borrow or lend money to a friend.
 Still, there may be times you’re tempted to run by the bank to withdraw money to help a friend in need.

-Click or swipe for 6 signs that loaning money to a friend “might” turn out fine.
+Below are six signs that loaning money to a friend “might” turn out fine.

 1. You know the person well

-If you’ve known someone for years – or better yet, decades – you’ve had plenty of opportunity to observe their character.
+If you’ve known someone for years – or better yet, decades – you’ve had plenty of opportunities to observe their character.
 If your friend has a history of responsible financial and ethical behavior, you’re still taking a risk but at least it’s a low risk.